 By default, the magnitude of seasonal effects

-can change over time.
+is fixed.
 However, setting s_seas

-produces seasonal effects that are fixed,
+greater than zero produces seasonal effects

 Mathematical details